QbrainLTD/kshera_server/README.md

    - **Morgan** is used to log HTTP requests, providing insight into server activity and assisting with debugging.
 Logging functions are organized in the `logger` folder.

 ### 8. **MongoDB**
-   - MongoDB serves as the database for storing user profiles and business card information.
+   - MongoDB serves as the database for storing user profiles and business restaurant information.
    - Mongoose is used for object modeling, making it easy to interact with MongoDB collections and documents.
 Database configurations are located in the `DB` and `config` folders.

 ### 9. **Custom Middlewares**